 As many artists discover, the RGB colors displayed on the computer monitor can turn out differently from the CMYK color space used for printing.
-However, there are ways to manage your colors and avoid any surprises when printing your work.
 This tutorial explains the RGB and CMYK color modes, with essential tips on color management for artists!

 When you’re viewing artwork and documents on a monitor, every color on your display is rendered in RGB — Red, Green, and Blue — because every pixel of your monitor is made up of those three colors.
 When you’re viewing artwork that has been printed by your desktop inkjet printer, an industrial inkjet printer or an offset press, the colors are rendered in CMYK — Cyan, Magenta, Yellow, and Black – which are the colors of the printer’s ink.
 These two color modes are available in Clip Studio Paint and it’s important for you to realize that they differ considerably in their approach towards color reproduction.

 Human color perception is interwoven with our visual system.
 Our eyes have a retina – a layer of nerve cells lining the back of our eyes – which contains photoreceptors of two types: rods and cones.
 We see levels of light through the rods and color through the cones.
 We have three types of cones, of which some react to short, some to middle, and some to long wavelengths of light.
 We call short-wavelength light “blue,” middle-wavelength light “green,” and long-wavelength light “red.”
 In scientific terms, we are trichromatic beings.